Fractured Magic: Chapter Seven

 “Egil, please—”

-Egil didn't wait to hear the rest, turning to leave.
+Egil didn’t wait to hear the rest, already turning to leave.
 “Find Leandros Nochdvor; tell him what Devikra saw.
-But please, if the name Egil ever meant anything to you, don't tell him you saw me.
-Don’t tell him what I've become.”
+But please, if the name Egil ever meant anything to you, don’t tell him you saw me.
+Don’t tell him what I’ve become.”

 And here comes our hero, back from the dead.
 Is Egil what you were expecting? :)

-If you’d like to support the story, the best thing you can do is share it with the people in your life, either online or in person.
-But if you’d like to support the author in other ways as well, you can do so with a one-time tip or by joining a paid membership tier.
-I currently offer three tiers:
+If you’d like to support the story, the best thing you can do is share it with others.
+You can also support the author with a one-time tip, or get perks in one of two membership tiers:

 Discussion